matijaSos/matijasos.github.io/_posts/2020-11-05-haskell-monad-transformers-intro.md

 In the case of printing from above, `IO ()` would come in, `liftM Just` would produce `IO (Just ())` and then `MaybeT` data constructor would create an instance of `MaybeT IO ()` type.

 Phew, we just went through our first monad transformer!
-Let's now take a look at another on - `EitherT`.
+Let's now take a look at another one - `ExceptT`.

+## ExceptT

+`ExceptT` is a monad transformer version of `Either` and is very similar to `MaybeT`, just as `Either` is similar to `Maybe`.
+The only difference is that in the case of the failure the exception that is thrown actually contains a value (additional error data) rather than just `Nothing`.

-## EitherT
+## ReaderT

+As we know, `Reader` monad is useful